Road closures following Hurricane Francine

 Ascension Parish:

-La.
-1 North in Donaldsonville from Hwy.
-405 to the parish line

-La.
-621 at Joe Gautreaux Rd is closed due to a tree down and power lines in the roadway

-Bluff Road at La.
-74 in Geismar
+Acosta Road at La.
+1 South in Donaldsonville

-La.
-75 at Rena Melancon Road in Darrow
+Black Bayou Road at Roddy Road in Gonzales

-Acosta Road at 1 South in Donaldsonville
+Gomez Road at Ourso Road in Donaldsonville

-La.
-1 between McCall Road and River Road in Donaldsonville due to fallen power cables
+Rondinaud Lane at La.
+1 South in Donaldsonville

 Assumption Parish: